vand3rlinden/vand3rlinden.github.io/content/post/dnssec-dane-explained.md

 - 1: SHA-256 hash (recommended)
 - 2: SHA-512 hash (not recommended / less supported)

-## How DNSSEC and DANE work together on port 443
+## How DNSSEC and DANE work together on a webserver (443)
-- Imagine you want to visit a secure website, and your browser wants to ensure it's communicating with the right place.
+- Imagine you want to visit a secure site, and your browser wants to make sure it's communicating with the right site.

-- DNSSEC acts like a lock for the phonebook (DNS), ensuring its trustworthiness by preventing malicious actors from providing fake addresses.
+- DNSSEC acts as a lock on the phonebook, ensuring it can be trusted by preventing malicious actors from providing spoofed addresses.

-- DANE steps in and says, "Hey, not only the phonebook is secure, but here are some extra details like PublicKeyInfo of both the root and host certificates on the website to guarantee its authenticity".
+- DANE steps in and says, _"Hey, not only the phonebook is secure, but here are some extra details like the PublicKeyInfo of both the root and host certificates of the site to guarantee its authenticity"_.
 These details are sourced from the values in the ```TLSA``` records such as ```_443._tcp.yourdomain.com``` for both certificates.

     - Host: ```_443._tcp.yourdomain.com``` in ```TSLA```
         - Value: ```2 1 1 ROOT-certificate-fingerprint-PublicKey```